FAQs

 I don't know if I should stand or not?

 You can get in touch with the Students’ Union by emailing union.elections@aber.ac.uk and we can schedule a Teams call for a chat with one of our staff members who will give you support and advice.
-If the SU building is open in line with Covid-19 guidance you can also pop to reception and ask any questions you might have – keep an eye out for anyone wearing an elections t-shirt!
+Keep an eye out for anyone wearing an elections t-shirt!

 Check out the Candidates Guide in our candidate hub or our other webpages which are filled with information and resources about the roles available and the elections process.